xdFai/xdFai/README.md

 + IEEE Transactions on Geoscience and Remote Sensing (TGRS)
 + IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 + IEEE Transactions on Multimedia (TMM)
++ IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI)
 + IEEE Signal Processing Letters (SPL)
 + Infrared Physics & Technology